Caesar-github/mpv/README.md

 - Audio output development headers (libasound/ALSA, pulseaudio)
 - FFmpeg libraries (libavutil libavcodec libavformat libswscale libavfilter and either libswresample or libavresample)
-  At least FFmpeg 3.2.2 or Libav 12 is required.
-  For hardware decoding with vaapi and vdpau, FFmpeg 3.3 or Libav git is required.
 - zlib
 - iconv (normally provided by the system libc)
 - libass (OSD, OSC, text subtitles)